 In April 2018, Justice Indu Malhotra became the first woman to be directly appointed to the Supreme Court from the Bar.
 She is the seventh woman to be a judge of the Supreme Court, and the second woman to be designated as a Supreme Court Senior Advocate.
 Justice Malhotra joins Justice R Bhanumathi and Justice Indira Banerjee to form the highest number of women judges (three) in the Supreme Court during a Chief Justice’s tenure.

 In 2019, Justice Malhotra was on the 3-member committee inquiring into the sexual harassment allegations against Chief Justice Ranjan Gogoi.
-This committee did not find any substance into the complaint and did not publicly release its findings.
-Justice Malhotra had previously been appointed to the Supreme Court’s committee to look into complaints of sexual harassment within its precincts, in accordance with the 1997 Vishakha guidelines.
+This committee did not find any substance in the complaint and did not publicly release its findings.
+Justice Malhotra had previously been appointed to the Supreme Court’s committee to look into complaints of sexual harassment within its precincts, per the 1997 Vishakha guidelines.

 In a separate concurring opinion in Joseph Shine v Union of India, Justice Malhotra struck down Section 497 of the Indian Penal Code as unconstitutional for violating Articles 14, 15 and 21 of the Constitution.
-She held that while adultery is morally wrong civil offence, it does not negatively impact society to the extent that it needs to remain a criminal offence.
+She held that while adultery is a morally wrong civil offence, it does not negatively impact society to the extent that it remains a criminal offence.

-In Public Interest Foundation v Union of India the Supreme Court ruled that it cannot disqualify candidates, against whom criminal charges have been framed, from contesting elections.
-The Court recommended that the Parliament enact laws to curb criminalisation of politics.
+In Public Interest Foundation v Union of India, the Supreme Court ruled that it cannot disqualify candidates against whom criminal charges have been framed from contesting elections.
+The Court recommended that the Parliament enact laws to curb the criminalisation of politics.
 It issued directions to aid in combating the criminalisation of politics.